-- 7.1 The Convener of the School Fitness to Practise Panel will determine whether further investigation is necessary.
-The purpose of investigation at this stage is to obtain further relevant information about the allegations and to allow the student a further opportunity to put forward their response. - 7.2 A School Fitness to Practice Panel will, save in exceptional circumstances, be convened within twenty working days of the referral. - 7.3 The University's case will be presented by the investigating officer or nominee. - 7.4 At the discretion of the Chair, the Panel may also call upon other persons to provide advice on specific aspects of the case in writing or in person. - 7.5 The Convener will notify the student, by letter and email, of the identity of Panel members, the date and time of the proposed hearing and will make available evidence detailed in the investigating officer's report. - 7.6 The correspondence notifying the student of the hearing will include details of University support services available to the student. - 7.7 All correspondence will be posted to the student's term-time University email and postal address.
-It is the student's responsibility to ensure that the School has their correct contact details. - 7.8 The student will be allowed at least ten working days in which to prepare their case. - 7.9 All information on which the student and investigator or nominee intend to rely must be made available to the other party and to the Panel at least five working

-- days before the date of the hearing.
-This will include a written, signed and dated statement from each party addressing the allegations. - 7.10 Both parties shall have the right to call witnesses; the Convener must be notified of any intended witnesses at least five working days before the date of the hearing. - 7.11 The student will be required to attend the meeting in person.
+- 7.1 A School Fitness to Practice Panel will, save in exceptional circumstances, be convened within twenty working days of the referral. - 7.2 The University's case will be presented by the investigating officer or nominee. - 7.3 At the discretion of the Chair, the Panel may also call upon other persons to provide advice on specific aspects of the case in writing or in person. - 7.4 The Convener will notify the student, by letter and email, of the identity of Panel members, the date and time of the proposed hearing and will make available evidence detailed in the investigating officer's report. - 7.5 The correspondence notifying the student of the hearing will include details of University support services available to the student. - 7.6 All correspondence will be posted to the student's term-time University email and postal address.
+It is the student's responsibility to ensure that the School has their correct contact details. - 7.7 The student will be allowed at least ten working days in which to prepare their case. - 7.8 All information on which the student and investigator or nominee intend to rely must be made available to the other party and to the Panel at least five working days before the date of the hearing.
+This will include a written, signed and dated statement from each party addressing the allegations. - 7.9 Both parties shall have the right to call witnesses and shall be advised that if they wish to rely on statements made by witnesses, those individuals should be invited to attend the Panel so that their evidence can be heard in person.
+The Convener must be notified of any intended witnesses at least five working days before the date of the hearing. - 7.10 The student will be required to attend the meeting in person.
 If the student fails to attend without a reasonable explanation, the Panel will consider the case in the student's absence.
-The Chair of the Panel will have discretion as to what constitutes a reasonable explanation. - 7.12 The student is entitled to be accompanied at the hearing by a friend who shall be a member of staff or student of the University or an officer of the Students' Union.
-The student shall confirm the name and status of the person accompanying them in writing to the Convenor no fewer than five working days before the hearing.
-The information will include the person's relationship to the student and the reason for the person's attendance. - 7.13 The hearing will be held in private.
+The Chair of the Panel will have discretion as to what constitutes a reasonable explanation. - 7.11 The student is entitled to be accompanied at the hearing by a friend who shall be a member of staff or student of the University or an officer of the Students' Union. - The student shall confirm the name and status of the person accompanying them in writing to the Convenor no fewer than five working days before the hearing.
+The information will include the person's relationship to the student and the reason for the person's attendance. - 7.12 The hearing will be held in private.